It’s heartbreaking but true.

-It’s scary but true… 1 in 12 college students make a suicide plan.
-1 of 4 have suicidal thoughts.
-1 of 3 have long periods of depression.
-1 of 2 say their mental health is poor.
-2 of 3 who need support don’t get it.
-Wild, right?
+Recent stats show us that 1 in 12 college students make a suicide plan.
+About 1 in 4 have suicidal thoughts, 1 in 3 have long periods of depression, 1 in 2 say their mental health is poor, and perhaps most frustratingly, 2 in 3 who need support don’t get it.

 Using phones and an anonymous technology platform, participants submit what they are hiding from everyone (their “big lie”).
 When asked thought-provoking questions, responses are filtered and projected in real-time onto a screen for audiences to absorb.
 Participants then respond back to different statements verbally – not knowing who in the room it came from – offering messages of affirmation and hope.

 This program was developed in collaboration with the Royal Canadian Mounted Police (RCMP) in 2016 and has been receiving rave reviews since it’s launch.
-WYBL has been presented to over 200,000 students, teachers, parents and professionals.
+WYBL has been presented to over 100,000 students, teachers, parents, and professionals.

 WYBL helps participants support each other and catalyzes shifts towards inclusivity and acceptance.
-This interactive keynote is a saprk to build a sigma-free culture of openness and vulnerability at school or work.
-It is ideal for instiutions and groups who are looking to strengthen peer support, empathy and belonging.
+This interactive keynote and

 Program Topics: Mental Health Awareness, Peer Empathy, Belonging